JardelDeveloper/form-web-ucam/README.md

 After the merge of your pull request is done, you can delete a branch of yours.

 # :wrench: Issues
-Feel free to **file a new issue** with a respective title and description on the the [Proffy](https://github.com/JardelDeveloper/proffy-nlw-rocketseat/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [Web Form](https://github.com/JardelDeveloper/form-web-ucam/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**.

 # :memo: License
 Released in 2020 :closed_book: